apache/dubbo-website/content/en/docs3-v2/java-sdk/quick-start/spring-boot.md

-### 7. Configure the consumer XML configuration file
+### 7. Configure the consumer Yaml configuration file

 Similarly, we need to create a configuration file for the consumer.